-Recently a number of disk-based storage array vendors and hybrid array vendors have been posting TPC-C results they achieved with the HammerOra tool.
-Here at Pure Storage, our TPC-C tests aren’t too shabby either.
+Here at Pure Storage, our TPC-C tests have been pretty impressive.
 We regularly run our unaudited HammerOra harness at over 1.73 million tpm (in ARCHIVELOG mode!), which ranks 6th among the audited results.

 The problem with HammerOra is that it doesn’t actually push the storage sub-system to its limits.
 The bottleneck in these tests is almost always a combination of CPU resources and concurrency.
 Maybe that’s why you don’t see any storage vendors sponsoring TPC benchmarks.